pedronachtigall/CodAn/README.md

 Frequently Asked Questions (FAQ)
 ================================

-What Unix OS CodAn was tested?
+What OS do I need to use CodAn?
 - We tested CodAn in Ubuntu 16 and 18.
+However, we believe that CodAn should work on any UNIX OS able to have all dependencies necessary to run CodAn.

 CodAn is returning error messages.
 What to do?